Way back in 2020, I compared the individual stock holdings of two sector ETFs (exchange-traded funds).

 And that’s because the ETFs I recommended gave investors access to strategies you simply can’t get when you plunk down your money on a single stock, or even in an S&P 500 fund, such as the uber-popular SPDR S&P 500 ETF (NYSE: SPY).

 To list just a few, the ETFs I pitched to that audience gave them exposure to:

 - A portfolio of put options.
 (Note: Put options soar higher when stocks stumble.)

 - A long-volatility vehicle.
 (Volatility also soars higher when stocks tumble.)

-- A sector-rotation strategy that routinely invests in U.S. stock sectors that are both cheaply valued and trending higher.
+- A sector-rotation strategy that invests in U.S. stock sectors that are both valued on the cheaper side compared to other sectors and trending higher.

 - A momentum strategy applied to stocks in the health care sector.

 - A fund of low-volatility stocks, which tend to fall less in down markets.

 - A fund that uses options to allow participation in the S&P 500’s profits in rising markets, while also limiting, or “capping,” the S&P 500’s losses in down markets.